metric-CobraTec/MinerHUD/README.md

 Multiple Color schemes available

 ## Requirements ##
 - Remote controller or programming board.
-RC recommended because of better maximum range.
+RC recommended because of increased maximum range.
 - Screen, any size will do
 - Container hub and/or container